Idƴl Documentation

 ← Back to index · Previous: Flows

-Idƴl has no if/else, no while, no for.
-Control flow is expression-based: ternary selection replaces conditionals, generator expressions replace loops.
+Idƴl has no if/else, no while.
+Control flow is expression-based: ternary selection replaces conditionals, generator expressions produce flows declaratively, and each loops iterate imperatively over a counted range.

 Ternary selection